-- EIDL Advance fund replenished with \$20 Billion to be distributed to low income communities first - \$15 Billion set aside for Shuttered Venue Grants that have a 25% reduction in revenue in first, second, or third quarter of 2020 as compared to the same quarter in 2019. - Payment equal to 40% of 2019 gross revenue with limitations as to the use of funds. - Recipients of Shuttered Venue grants are ineligible to receive PPP loans. - 3.
-Watch out for EIDL loans May not be used to pay bonuses to employees, to make distributions to S corporation owners or partners in partnerships, and may be difficult or impossible to eliminate in bankruptcy.
+- 1. EIDL Advance fund replenished with \$20 Billion to be distributed to low income communities first. - 2. \$15 Billion set aside for Shuttered Venue Grants that have a 25% reduction in revenue in first, second, or third quarter of 2020 as compared to the same quarter in 2019. - Payment equal to 40% of 2019 gross revenue with limitations as to the use of funds. - Recipients of Shuttered Venue grants are ineligible to receive PPP loans. - 3.
+Watch out for EIDL loans May not be used to pay bonuses to employees, to make distributions to S corporation owners or partners in partnerships, and may be difficult or impossible to eliminate in bankruptcy. - 4.
+Eligible EIDL loans made between January 31st, 2020 and April 3rd, 2020 may be refinanced into PPP loans.
+Borrowers will not be allowed to refinance an EIDL loan into a second draw PPP loan.